samthiriot/knime-shapefiles-as-WKT/README.md

 They are notably used for Generation of Synthetic Populations (GoSP), in order to read spatial populations.
 These nodes are released as GPL v3; see the [Free Software Foundation presentation](https://www.gnu.org/licenses/quick-guide-gplv3.en.html) if you're not familiar with open-source licenses.

+## Development environment

+In order to create a development environment, follow the [instructions to create a KNIME development environment](https://github.com/knime/knime-sdk-setup).